joinpursuit/AC_4_Web/units/react/projects/react_router_2/react_router_2.md

 ## Level 2: Genres

-Add a genre propety for each movie, which will be an array of strings.
-Each movie should have one or more genre.
+Add a genre propety for each movie, which a string.
 Add a navbar link to a `Genres` page.
 On that page, put a `select` element with all the genres from all the movies.
 When a genre get selected, display a list of `Link`s to all the movies of that genre.

+## Level 3: Genre Lists

+Change the genre propety to be an array of strings, so that each movie can have one or more genres.
+When a genre is selected on the `Genres` pages display a `Link` to all movies that have that genre as an element in their `genres` array.